 Avoid looking at the last click model only and start using all other models.
 By doing so, we will be able to increase our conversions on average by keeping a similar cost per conversion.

 What is Data-Driven attribution?
 (DDA)

 Using all your account data with Google’s machine learning capabilities.
 Assigns fractional credit, based on the actual contribution of each keyword across the user path.
 Which learns and adjusts over time.
 For example: If seasons change and you get a lot more data and conversion cycles change over time, it will adjust its data automatically.
 For this, to work, you need at least 600 conversions (conversion level) + 15000 clicks in the last 30 days in your Google Shopping campaign (or Search).

 What if you do not have enough conversions for the DDA?

 Then you can use any of the other conversion models.
 Not considering the first or last click model as this is not how users are searching anymore, we can look at the other 3 models which are: linear, time decay, or the position based.

 Choosing a model that fits your business goals.

 Conservative growth strategy

 Time Decay: This model is similar to the last click model and is a great option for a conservative growth strategy.
 This does not give as much value to the early stage clicks.

 This model gives 40% equal credit to the first and last click.
-And the remaining 20% divided to all the clicks that happen in between.
+And the remaining 20% divided into all the clicks that happen in between.
 Because you are giving equal credit to the first interaction and the last conversion click you are more focused on growth as you are also looking at the first interaction.

 No direct goals

 Linear based attribution model gives equal credit to each individual click and is a great model if you do not know where you fit if you have a new account and you do not know which growth strategy to use.

 Log in to Google Ads and go to Tools (top right corner) and choose conversions.